Blog

 Jefferson County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 9 and first fall frost is November 21.

-Jefferson County County sits in USDA Zone 9a.
+Jefferson County sits in USDA Zone 9a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Jefferson County County's climate?
+Can Ageratum grow in Jefferson County's climate?

 🌱